naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 </tr>
 </table>

- Analysis of Test Results
+ **Analysis of Test Results**

 - Large Multicast as more performance gap between Async and Sync because of threads gap between them is more.
 - Small Multicast as less performance gap because threads gaps is small.
-- Number of thread directly propotional to performance Gap.
+- Number of thread directly proportional to performance Gap.

+# Advanced Optimizations:

+1. **Pinning Thread to cpu **: pinning the cpu cores for camel worker threads and rest controller threads. these are highly io intensive, so by pinning the threads it improves the cpu efficiency further.
+1. **Making zero context switches and zero futex calls by Spinning and pinning**: camel worker threads will be sleeping during the time of no request.
+Zero context switches and zero futex calls inside tomcat/camel can be acheived by the following means: a) Tomcat and  camel threads need to spin continously instead of sleeping inside the kernel. b) Using dedicated and pinned cores only for camel-worker and tomcat threads. remaining threads are assigned to left over cores.   by doing this it improves the latency and throughput. on other hand it waste the cpu cycles by spinning and may increase the power consumption, this optimization is well suited for high end machines with the dedicated cores.
+1. **Improving the efficiency of Hysterix and Camel Aggregator threads**: Currently these threads are dynamic and created when there are requests in Async.

 # Summary :

+ - **Root Cause and Solution**:
- - Root Cause and Impact: In synchronisation programming, there will be large number of concurrent threads proportional to number of requests and each thread handles one request before going to sleep.
+    - **Root Cause**:  In synchronisation programming, there will be large number of concurrent threads proportional to number of requests and each thread handles one request before going to sleep.
 Due to this reason there will be lot of futex system calls and context switches leading to lot of cpu cycles consumption and increase in latency.
+    - **Solution**: By making architecture Async using Non blocking IO(NIO) threads and creating threads based on number cores and not based requests will solve the above problems.
- - The performance gap between Sync and Async:  As load increases the gap between sync and async increases, the threads in Async becomes more efficient as load increases, on the other side for sync the threads becomes less efficient till it collapse.
+ - **The performance gap between Sync and Async**:  As load increases the gap between sync and async increases, the threads in Async becomes more efficient as load increases, on the other side for sync the threads becomes less efficient as load increases till it collapses.

-# Advanced Optimizations:

-- pinning the cpu cores for camel worker threads and rest controller threads. these are highly io intensive, so by pinning the threads it improves the cpu efficiency further.
-- camel worker threads will be sleeping if there is no request, instead of sleeping it can spin continuously in the user space, by doing this it improves the latency and throughput. on other hand it waste the cpu cycles by spinning, this optimisation is well suited for high end machines with the dedicated cores.
-- Improving the efficiency of Hysterix and Camel Aggregator threads.
-Currently these threads are dynamic and created when there are requests.
-- making zero context switches and zero futex calls:  by pinning thread to the cpu and spinning the thread during idle will achieve it, for this variable thread pool like camel-aggregator and hysterix need to make constant number of threads,  this improves the latency  and throughput to the maximum.
-This is suitable for highend servers.
+ - **Advanced optimizations**: Advanced optimization improve further by tunning and changing some part of opensource camel library.

 ## Papers related to Async performance:
  -   [syscall impact in high end NoSQL database](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/HighThroughputDatabaseForBigData.pdf) .